 NameShares HeldValue, $

-Katherine Adams now has a beneficial interest in 175,408 Apple shares worth $43.4 million.
+Katherine Adams now has a beneficial interest in 175,408 Apple Inc. shares worth $49.8 million.

 Insider selling Summary in the past 12 months